kgashok/WordClusters/Writings/word clusters.md

     - show me some discipline, motherfucker
         - show me your Shiny Gold Medal
+        - a sign of amassing information - which is good

 # Passion (Curiosity, Commitment)

     - show me some passion, motherfucker
         - tell me you beat my Code complexity challenge (Karumanchi)
+    - Who are you inspired by?
+To do great things?
+Federer?
+Novak?
+Nadal?
 # Creativity (flow, fail fast)

     - show me your iMINT portfolio, motherfucker
         - tell me your won the Innocentive Challenge or
         - Solved a real problem in a real situation
     - tackling progressively difficult challenges (Flow, Fail Fast)
+      - innovation - out of the box thinking - doing new

 # Peace (faith, character)
 _What does your inner soul really [desire][innerDesire]?
 Have you really tried listening to it?
 Why not?_